Kim Byung-woo

 Kim Byung-woo (born 1980) is a South Korean screenwriter and film director.
+He is best known for directing the film The Terror Live (2013).

 Personal life

 Kim majored in Theater & Film at Hanyang University.

 On October 16, 2025, it was confirmed that Kim would marry actress and singer Hahm Eun-jung in November.
+The couple married on November 30, 2025.

 Career

 Kim is known for making inventive and self-funded films.

-In 2001, he made his first five-minute short film Cry on digital video in a shoestring budget.
+In 2001, he made his first five-minute short film Cry on digital video on a shoestring budget.

 In 2003, he made his feature debut when he was still a theatre and film student at Hanyang University.
 The film Anamorphic has the main character searching for a way out after passing through gates and doors into a shadowy netherworld.
 He self-funded the project at the cost of US$4,000.

-In 2007, his second feature Written propelled his standing in Korean independent cinema to a new level.
-Written is a film within a film where his lead character was caught in a hellish predicament when his fate as a character in a script is being determined by others.
+In 2007, his second feature Written, propelled his standing in Korean independent cinema to a new level.
+Written is a film within a film where the lead character is caught in a hellish predicament when his fate as a character in a script is being determined by others.
 The self-funded film was shot on high-definition video and cost only US$15,000 to make.